 Binary Options Fraud

 Binary Options fraud is on the rise in recent years as regulators and government agencies continue to receive hundreds of complaints with losses totaling in the millions of dollars in the United States alone.
-The Federal Bureau of Investigation (“FBI”) issued a news release and the staggering damages associated with this type of fraud just keep increasing.
-The U.S. Securities and Exchange Commission (“SEC”) has also issued an Investor Alert concerning Binary Options and Fraud due to the increased number of victims of these schemes.
-Along with the FBI, the SEC is hoping to educate investors in order to prevent them from falling victim to these schemes.
+The U.S. Commodity Futures Trading Commission (“CFTC”) has issued a Fraud Advisory concerning Binary Options due to the increased number of victims of these schemes.
+The CFTC is hoping to educate investors in order to prevent them from falling victim to these schemes.

 What are Binary Options?

 Binary options are essentially betting contracts.
 A binary option is a type of option contract in which the payout is “all or nothing” depending on the outcome of a yes/no proposition.
 The contract specifies a return depending on the price of the underlying asset at a particular date and time.
 For example: 10% return if the price of ABC stock is above $9.37 at 4pm on December 1st 20xx.
 If the answer is yes you get the promised return and if the answer is no you get nothing.

 The term “option” in binary option is misleading.
 Unlike the traditional option contracts that give the investor the right to exercise the option and purchase or sell the underlying asset, binary options do not give investors any “option.”
 Binary option contracts are automatically exercised at expiration and either give the investor the predetermined return or nothing at all.
 There is no right or obligation to purchase or sell the underlying asset.